Synthetixio/SIPs/SIPS/gas-tank.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Simply describe the outcome the proposed changes intends to achieve.
 This should be non-technical and accessible to a casual community member.-->
 A persistent gas tank allows users to submit transactions to be executed at a later time by keepers, paying those keepers out of the user's balance.

-"If you can't explain it simply, you don't understand it well enough."
-Simply describe the outcome the proposed change intends to achieve.
-This should be non-technical and accessible to a casual community member.

 ## Abstract
 <!--A short (~200 word) description of the proposed change, the abstract should clearly describe the proposed change.
 This is what *will* be done if the SIP is implemented, not *why* it should be done or *how* it will be done.
 If the SIP proposes deploying a new contract, write, "we propose to deploy a new contract that will do x".-->